Stochastic Graph Heat Modelling for Diffusion-based Connectivity Retrieval: Experiments

-In our experiment, we computed the graph thermal diffusivity $\alpha$ in the filtered EEG samples for the two datasets using a propagation time of $\Delta t\approx 30\,\mathrm{ms}$.
-To filter the data, we applied a Butterworth bandpass filter between 0.5\,$\mathrm{Hz}$ and 45\,$\mathrm{Hz}$.
-The time step is set by downsampling datasets I and II by factors of 61 and 15, respectively.
-This time step is informed by typical brain signal propagation speeds, which are on the order of $v=1\,\mathrm{m}/\mathrm{s}$.
-For example, Halgren et al. measured the alpha rhythm propagation in human cortex as $v=0.91\,\mathrm{m}/\mathrm{s}$ \cite{halgren2019generation}, which would correspond to a propagation distance of $\Delta x\approx 30\,\mathrm{mm}$ with $\Delta t\approx 30\,\mathrm{ms}$.
+In our experiment, we firstly applied a Butterworth bandpass filter between 0.5\,$\mathrm{Hz}$ and 45\,$\mathrm{Hz}$ to filter out noise.
+We then computed the graph thermal diffusivity $\alpha$ for each sample in the two datasets using a propagation time of $\Delta t= 27.5\,\mathrm{ms}$, which we set by downsampling datasets I and II by factors of 56 and 13, respectively.
+This propagation time is informed by typical brain signal propagation speeds; for instance, Halgren et al. measured the alpha rhythm propagation in human cortex as $v=0.91\,\mathrm{m}/\mathrm{s}$ \cite{halgren2019generation}, which would correspond to a propagation distance of $\Delta x\approx 25\,\mathrm{mm}$ for a time step of $\Delta t= 27.5\,\mathrm{ms}$.